 Harmful to Minors: 9-year old Tsana of Aeron sees her entire family slaughtered by Markanian soldiers.
 This includes two thirteen-year old brothers, whose blood she practically ends up sitting in.
 Also, 11-year old Moke sees his mother shot dead by an outlaw.

-Considering his final act was to use his illegitimate daughter as a pawn to commit a terrorist attack on the Romulan Empire, one would be inclined to say this is a subversion.
+Heel-Faith Turn: Rajari, but turns out to be a subversion when his final act was to use his illegitimate daughter as a pawn to commit a terrorist attack on the Romulan Empire.

 Heroic RROD: Soleta, after using her mind-meld as a weapon to destroy Nechayev.